ionic-team/ionic-site/_posts/2015-02-11-displaying-the-twitter-feed-within-your-ionic-app.markdown

 published: false
 ---

 *This is a guest post by Simon Reimler, software developer at arvato Bertelsmann, experienced with iOS, Android, AngularJS, Ionic and Python.
-Simon writes often about Ionic, web and mobile development.
+Simon often writes about Ionic, web and mobile development.
 Read more on [Simon's Blog, DevDactic](http://devdactic.com/).*

 Getting the Twitter timeline of a user into your Ionic app can be a challenging task.
 Lucky for us, we can use the simple OAuth wrapper of ngCordova previously [described by Nic Raboy](http://ionicframework.com/blog/oauth-ionic-ngcordova/) to solve the basic authentication.
 But what happens after the token authentication?

-In this post, I will take things one step further and show you how to authenticate by OAuth, make signed calls to the well documented [Twitter REST API](https://dev.twitter.com/rest/public), and parse the home timeline of a user inside your Ionic app.
+In this post, I will take things one step further and show you how to authenticate with OAuth, make signed calls to the well documented [Twitter REST API](https://dev.twitter.com/rest/public), and parse the home timeline of a user inside your Ionic app.

 <!-- more -->